I hate getting Pap smears. Is there a safe alternative?

 HPV is like the common cold of sex.
 If you've ever had sex, you've almost certainly been exposed.

-"I say, 'You know, it's human papillomavirus, so everybody who's a human is going to get it at one point or another,'" said Dr. Rebecca Perkins, an OB/GYN at Tufts University.
+"I say, 'You know, it's human papillomavirus, so everybody who's a human is going to get it at one point or another,'" said Dr. Rebecca Perkins, an OB/GYN at Tufts Medical Center.
 "We just need to worry about it if it doesn't go away."

 Just like most people fight off unpleasant winter colds, the immune system is also great at fighting off HPV.